 2. Olympic Ice Skating Centre

-For the eastsiders, the Olympic Ice Skating Centre in Oakleigh South is the place to go – it’s a ton of fun with public skating lessons, adult lessons, speed skating, figure skating, ice hockey, birthday parties, and Fun Fridays, with cut-price skating during school terms.
+For the Eastsiders, Olympic Ice Skating Centre in Oakleigh South is the place to go.
+It’s a ton of fun with public skating lessons, adult lessons, speed skating, figure skating, ice hockey, birthday parties, and Fun Fridays, with cut-price skating during school terms.

 Really though, who can say no to free parking and free skate hire?!
-And those little penguins that are great for kids to develop confidence out on the ice are available as well (first come first served, though the wait doesn’t tend to be long).
+And those little penguins are available that are great for kids to develop confidence out on the ice (first come, first served, though the wait doesn’t tend to be long).

 Public skate and figure skating session times available here.